 Many years ago, we reported on the 1979 find of an extinct steppe bison mummy near Fairbanks, Alaska.
 The perfectly preserved corpse had been frozen for thousands of years.
 The gold miner who discovered the mummy called it “Blue Babe” after the mythical Paul Bunyon’s ox.
 That was because exposure to air caused it to turn blue due to iron phosphate.
 Blue Babe (pictured) is now on display at the University of Alaska Museum of the North.

-As the permafrost melts in Arctic areas, people are finding more frozen animals, including mammoths and wooly rhinos.
+As the permafrost melts in Arctic areas, people are finding more frozen animals, including woolly mammoths and woolly rhinos.
 The latest one is a cave bear found on the Lyakhovsky Islands in Russia.
 Once again, the specimen is complete with all of the soft tissues intact.

 These animals were preserved in a state we don’t see happening today.
 They seem to be flash-frozen, not just preserved by falling into a crevasse in a glacier.
 All of the animals found are extinct, but studies of their DNA and their preservation conditions are opening doors to the scientific research of the past.